Specific device, specific OS

 Apple’s operating system is MacOS (originally released in 2001), and it only runs on computers that Apple manufactures and sells (there’s a lesson there somewhere).
 It’s sleeker, and usually the development system of choice for engineers at tech companies on their laptops.
 MacOS has something like a 15% share of the market.

 Linux is probably new to you, and it’s a tiny fraction of the computer market: but it’s the default operating system for most servers in the cloud, and it’s getting more popular on personal computers too.
-Linux is open source , which means it’s free to use and completely auditable (you can read its code).
+Linux is open source, which means it’s free to use and completely auditable (you can read its code).

-In short, every operating system is built off of a kernel, which is the core of the OS, doing most of the hardware management.
-Linux is a collection of a kernel and a few other things, not necessarily organized well together like Windows or Mac would be.
+If you’re reading or talking about Linux, you might hear people use two new words: distribution and kernel.
+What do those mean?In short, every operating system is built off of a kernel, which is the core of the OS, doing most of the hardware management.
+Linux is a collection of a kernel and a few other things, not necessarily organized well together like Windows or Mac would be.A distribution gathers all of those components in a specific configuration – like you’d expect from Windows or Mac – and puts them together in an easy to download and use package.
+The most popular Linux distribution (distro for short) is Ubuntu.

 There are a couple of other operating systems out there, like Google’s ChromeOS, but don’t worry too much about them.